jessicaguan/computer-vision/README.md

 This project implements 5 computer vision models for mask detection in images and videos.
-Implemented methods
+The full project details and results can be found in the file `ComputerVisionReport.pdf`

 The computer vision models:
 - Resnet-50